MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 If you change the VPCamera asset blueprints and recompile, Unreal disconnects the cameras from the composure passes.
 You will have to go into VPStudioBackground1 & 2 and reset the "camera source" to override and the Target Camera Actor to VPCamera 1 & 2 again.

+Right now there is no way to switch between "Virtual Production Filming" mode and just looking around the set mode with a keyboard key.
+You have to go to the "VPStudio Comp" item and find the output pass.
+Set the output to "none" if you just want to look around, or "player viewport" to see the composite output.

+Because of the 4.25.1 bug in unreal, my levels don't contain the AjaMediaBundles.
+When you are ready to shoot just drag them from the aja folder into the level and you will be ready to film.

 # Features

 Keep in mind all these are subject to change!
 Remember for keyboard/mouse to work you need to have clicked in the 3d viewport.
 To get control of your computer back just hit shift-F1 or ESC to quit.